 Iceland’s top tourist attraction is the Golden Circle.
-The Golden Circle consists of the Gullfoss Waterfall, Geysir and Thingvellir National Park – all natural wonders.
+The Golden Circle consists of the Gullfoss Waterfall, Geysir and Thingvellir National Park – all natural wonders and 1 UNESCO Site.

 Iceland was already on my list since Denmark and Iceland have a shared history, but this trip just made me fall in love with Icelandic nature.
 Here’s why the Golden Circle is a must-see – also for a cultural traveller.